Forestry Mulching Services in Spokane, WA

 Selective Mulching

 The rotary drum head engages vegetation at controlled feed rates.
 Healthy trees and natural buffers are retained.
-Brush, saplings, invasive species, and ladder fuels are processed into mulch on contact.
+Brush, saplings, invasive species, and ladder fuels are processed into mulch on contact — effective fuel reduction in a single pass.

 Mulch Distribution